websocket-client/websocket-client/docs/source/faq.rst

 performance enhancement) with the ``skip_utf8_validation`` parameter.
-If you want to get better performance, please install both numpy and wsaccel, and import them into your project files - these external libraries will automatically be used when available.
-Note that wsaccel can sometimes cause other issues.
+If you want to get better performance, please install both numpy and wsaccel, and import them into your project files - these external libraries will automatically be used when available. wsaccel doubles the speed of UTF8 validation while both numpy and wsaccel offer a minor performance boost when masking the payload data as part of the ``send`` process.

 How to solve the "connection is already closed" error?
 ===========================================================